manasdas17/chips/docs/source/tutorial/index.rst

         >>> my_chip.write_code(code_generator)

 The *Chips* library uses plugins to generate output code from models.
-This means that new code generators can be added to Chips without having to change the way that hardware is designed and simulated.
-At present, Chips supports C++ and VHDL code generation, but it is VHDL code that allows *Chips" to be synthesised.
+This means that new code generators can be added to *Chips* without having to change the way that hardware is designed and simulated.
+At present, *Chips* supports C++ and VHDL code generation, but it is VHDL code that allows *Chips* to be synthesised.

 The VHDL code generation plugin is found in ``chips.VHDL_plugin`` if you run this example you should find that a VHDL file called hello_world.vhd has been